-We saw staff had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.
-All recommendations in the assessment had been actioned and records of hot and cold-water testing and dental unit water line management were maintained.
-The Legionella risk assessment had been completed by an external company in June 2016 and was kept under review internally.
+We saw staff had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment completed by an external company in August 2016.
+However, records of hot and cold-water testing had not been completed since 2020 to reflect the risk assessment recommendations.
+Regular testing and recording of hot and cold water temperatures would reduce the risks associated with Legionella.
+Dental unit water line management was maintained as identified in national guidance.